Romansh language: Current distribution

 In the Imboden District by contrast, it is only used habitually by 22%, and is the language of best command for only 9.9%.
-Even within this district however, the presence of Romansh varies, with 41.3% in Trin reporting to speak it habitually.
+Even within this district, the presence of Romansh varies, with 41.3% in Trin reporting to speak it habitually.
 In the Sutselva, the local Romansh dialects are extinct in most villages, with a few elder speakers remaining in places such as Präz, Scharans, Feldis/Veulden, and Scheid, though passive knowledge is slightly more common.
 Some municipalities still offer Romansh as a foreign language subject in school, though it is often under pressure of being replaced by Italian.
 The notably exception is Schams, where it is still regularly transmitted to children and where the language of instruction is Romansh.
-In the Surmeir region, it is still the dominant every day language in the Surses, but has mostly disappeared from the Albula Valley.
+In the Surmeir region, it is still the dominant everyday language in the Surses, but has mostly disappeared from the Albula Valley.
 The highest proportion of habitual speakers is found in Salouf with 86.3%, the lowest in Obervaz with 18.9%.
 In these areas, many Romansh speakers only speak German with their spouses as an accommodation or because of a habit, though they sometimes speak Romansh to their children.
 In most cases, this is not because of a will to preserve the language, but because of other reasons such as Romansh having been their own childhood language or a belief that their children will later find it easier to learn additional languages.

 In the Upper Engadine, it is used habitually by 30.8% and the language of best command for 13%, with only S-chanf having a Romansh majority.
 Even though the main every-day and family language is German, Romansh is not in imminent danger of disappearing in the Upper Engadine, due to the strong emotional attachment to the language and in particular the Romansh-language school, which means that a Romansh-speaking core always exists in some form.
 Romansh is often a sign of being one of the locals, and used to distinguish oneself from tourists or temporary residents, so that outsiders will sometimes acquire Romansh in order to fit in.
 In the Lower Engadine by contrast, Romansh is the majority language virtually everywhere, with over 80% reporting it as a habitually spoken language in most villages.
 The status of Romansh is even stronger in the Val Müstair, where 86.4% report to speak it habitually, and 74.1% as their language of best command.
 In the Lower Engadine, outsiders are generally expected to learn Romansh if they wish to be integrated into the local community and take part in social life.
 In addition, there is often pressure from inside the family to learn Romansh.